Marthym/entity/README.md

 **Entity** is a small library that handles the notion of model entity. **Entity** offers an elegant way of working with business objects that may or may not have an identifier.

+The entity can hold, or not, some metadata.
+For example ID of the user who creates the entity, the date of creation, the last update, ...
+This metadata was embedded through an EnumMap, the most efficient structure to store unknown number of key/value pairs.

 The jackson package offers a module for serializing and deserializing these entities in a flat manner.

 ## Installation